Cozy castle: Double Cozy castle

 A Double Cozy castle has been used in the past in Double Central Rook strategies.
 Such a position occurred, for instance, on June 20, 2020, in the final of the 3rd Round of the Ryūō Tournament (Sōta Fujii vs Masataka Sugimoto), with both sides using the castle.
 This has sparked some interest in Double Cozy castle strategies.

 In December 2020, Sōta Fujii discussed this Double Cozy castle game as well as games he played with Cozy castle against Sakata Opposing Rook, describing it as a game that, along with games using Doi's Fortress and Central House, "illustrated the characteristics of the (latest) modern Shogi castling" (Shogi Sekai Special: Sota Fujii's Theory of Castling).
-In the article, Fujii cited the Double Cozy castle game as a concrete example of a "changeable castle," and after explaining the aims of Black and White's moves and their subsequent developments, he stated, "As you can see, in modern shogi, a battle rarely ends with a fixed, set castle.
+In the article, Fujii cited the Double Cozy castle game as a concrete example of a "changeable castle", and after explaining the aims of Black and White's moves and their subsequent developments, he stated, "As you can see, in modern shogi, a battle rarely ends with a fixed, set castle.
 The castling changes as you wage battle."
-He also cited his game of Cozy castle against Sakata Opposing Rock as a concrete example of "castling in anticipation of the attack," and after explaining the features of the Cozy castle and its subsequent developments, said: "This is an example of castling leading to the attack."
+He also cited his game of Cozy castle against Sakata Opposing Rock as a concrete example of "castling in anticipation of the attack", and after explaining the features of the Cozy castle and its subsequent developments, said: "This is an example of castling leading to the attack."

 In 2020, the number of professional games where the Cozy castle is used increased significantly.
 It became one of the predominant castles in Bishop-Exchange Ranging Rook and Normal Ranging Rook.

 Even in Static Rook, in Ponanza style vs. Fourth File Rook, the two-gold type quick attack Static Rook, which takes the Cozy castle as a reference, has become popular.
-The strategy of switching from the two-gold type to the G-67 gold (G-43) type of High Cozy castle, and to develop it into Matsuo Bear-in-the-hole, or others, while preventing the attacks from the Fourth File rook opponent.
+The strategy of switching from the two-gold type to the G-67 gold (G-43) type of High Cozy castle, and developing it into Matsuo Bear-in-the-hole, or others, while preventing the attacks from the Fourth File rook opponent.
 Throughout 2021 the castle has continued to appear in professional shogi tournaments.

 Popularity

 The position in which another gold is placed on top of the gold in the Cozy castle to extend it vertically is called High Cozy castle (in Japanese, 高大住, taka ōsumi) or Long Cozy castle (in Japanese, 長大住, naga ōsumi).

 A High Cozy castle is denser at the top and in the center, making it more balanced and making it easier to use the knight.
-In addition, as will be explained later, a High Cozy castle can be converted into a Matsuo Anaguma or an Amano Yagura castle, and has high extensibility.
+In addition, as will be explained later, a High Cozy castle can be converted into a Matsuo Anaguma or an Amano Yagura castle and has high extensibility.

-By pushing the pawns at the vicinity of the king, the castle becomes wider at the top, which increases the safety of the king against side attacks.
+By pushing the pawns in the vicinity of the king, the castle becomes wider at the top, which increases the safety of the king against side attacks.